tyewang/vcrpy/README.md

 documentation](http://boto.readthedocs.org/en/latest/getting_started.html) for
 how to set this up.
 I have marked the boto tests as optional in Travis so you don't have to worry about them failing if you submit a pull request.

+Since VCR.py  uses [pytest-httpbin](https://github.com/kevin1024/pytest-httpbin) for its test suite, you need to set an environment variable to use the alternate CA cert bundle for requests.
+You can just use tox or the `runtests.sh` script to take care of this.

 ## Logging